-The NEVARC hold two repeater licences.
+The NEVARC hold three repeater licences.
 The first, currently operational on 2 metres, with a frequency of 146.700Mhz -600khz.
 There is no tone.

 The technical committee started off with a blank piece of dirt and had an operational repeater working off a 10m tower within 2 weeks.

-There is a licence for 70cm and 6m at the site, however there is no room on tower to put the antennae on and turn them on….
+There is a licence for 70cm, 6m and 10m at the site, however 70 and 10 do not have room on the tower.

 The RWO repeater is unique in the fact that it has some smarts.